Madghostek/Multimupen/README.md

 -Sometimes you can't savestate, but restarting everything seems to fix this

 # Compiling
 I've provided a Code Blocks project file because that's what I use to code (I think VS should be able to import it?
-If no then I will make a .sln later)
+If no then I will make a .sln later).
+There are 3 build targets: - "Release"/"Debug" for main .exe (debug shows a cmd window with debug output) and "Plugin" for compiling the .dll.